-If an end of file is encountered in the input before any characters are found that can begin an object, then an end-offile object is returned.
+If an end of file is encountered in the input before any characters are found that can begin an object, then an end-of-file object is returned.
 The port remains open, and further attempts to read will also return an end-of-file object.
-If an end of file is encountered after the beginning of an object's external representation, but the external representation is incomplete and therefore not parsable, an error is signalled.
+If an end of file is encountered after the beginning of an object's external representation, but the external representation is incomplete and therefore not parsable, an error that satisfies read-error? is signaled.